-- (1) There is established within the Ministry of Finance a specialised Procurement Policy Unit, that is, subject to any general or specific policy directives issued by the Minister, responsible for advising the Minister on any procurement or disposal which includes - - the monitoring of compliance with this Act, directives, code of procedures and guidelines issued under this Act; - (b) the reviewing of the procurement system and proposal of mechanism for improving the implementation of government policies by public entities; - (c) the assessing of the impact of the procurement system on the socio economic policy objectives of the Government; - (d) the promotion of the fundamental principles of procurement governing the administration of procurement; and - (e) the reviewing of, monitoring and assessing methods of disposal of assets. - (2) The fundamental principles referred to in subsection (1)(d), include as a minimum, the principle of transparency, integrity, competitive supply, effectiveness, efficiency, fair-dealing, responsiveness, informed decision-making, consistency, legality, integration, and accountability and such other aspects as the Minister may determine. - (3) The Procurement Policy Unit is assisted in the performance of administrative work incidental to its functions by staff members of the Ministry administering matters relationg to finance.
+- (1) There is established within the Ministry of Finance a specialised Procurement Policy Unit, that is, subject to any general or specific policy directives issued by the Minister, responsible for advising the Minister on any procurement or disposal which includes - - the monitoring of compliance with this Act, directives, code of procedures and guidelines issued under this Act; - (b) the reviewing of the procurement system and proposal of mechanism for improving the implementation of government policies by public entities; - (c) the assessing of the impact of the procurement system on the socio economic policy objectives of the Government; - (d) the promotion of the fundamental principles of procurement governing the administration of procurement; and - (e) the reviewing of, monitoring and assessing methods of disposal of assets. - (2) The fundamental principles referred to in subsection (1)(d), include, but are not limited to, the principle of transparency, integrity, competitive supply, effectiveness, efficiency, fair dealing, value for money, responsiveness, informed descision-making, consistency, legality, integration, and accountability.

+(3) The Policy Unit is assisted in the performance of administrative work incidental to its functions by staff members of the Ministry administering matters relationg to finance.

-[The word "relating" is misspelt in the Government Gazette, as reproduced above.]
+[The word "relating" is misspelt in the Government Gazette, as reproduced above] [subsection (3) amended by section 31 of Act 3 of 2022]